MonikaSData/PyBer_Analysis/README.md

              "Average Fare per Driver":average_fare_perDriver})

-**Summary DataFrame by City Type**
+- **Summary DataFrame by City Type**

 ![Summary_DataFrame_by_City_Type](Analysis/Summary_DataFrame_by_City_Type.jpg)

+- **Findings**:
    - Rural cities bring the lowest revenue which could be caused by the high fare rates per rides (on average the fare rate per ride is higher by ~ $10.1 compared to urban cities)
    - Rural cities have the lowest number of riders and bring the lowest revenue
    - The average fare rate per driver in rural cities is 3.4x higher than in urban cities ($55.49 compared to $16.57)
    - Urban cities have significantly higher number of drivers which translates to better coverage